The Language of Yoga

 Locust Pose

 This variation of Locust Pose does not focus on engaging your glutes.
 Lay face down on your mat.
 As you exhale, lift your upper-body away from the floor.
 Root down through the top of your feet and be sure to ground the top of your smallest toe.
-Keep the glutes passive and focus on your spinal muscles working.
+Keep the glutes passive and focus on your spinal muscles.

 Cobra Pose